 If you want to do something and you are not sure whether it will go well or not, just try it.
 Keep a back up plan in mind, but still just try.
 They may surprise you.
 My principal says students rise to the level of expectation you set for them.

 So there are a few tips!
 Sorry for the super long post (my word counter currently says I’m at 1857), but I hope it was helpful!
-Make sure you sign up for my email newsletter so you don’t miss the next post about managing fifth grade behaviors….
-I only send out one email every two weeks, and each one announces a sale on TPT that I do not advertise anywhere else!
+If you want to get that FREE MUSIC INTEREST SURVEY we were discussing, sign up for my free resource library!
+This is exclusive content for my email subscribers.
+Don’t worry– I will only send you two emails per month, usually talking about the new resource that is available.
 Sign up here!

 What are your favorite activities for fifth graders?
 Let us know in the comments!